aspnet/aspnet-docker/1.1.0/jessie/build-projectjson/README.md

-Build ASP.NET Core Docker Image
+ASP.NET Core Build Docker Image
 ===============================

-This repository contains `Dockerfile` definitions for ASP.NET Core Docker images that can be used to build ASP.NET Core projects.
+This repository contains images that are used to compile/publish ASP.NET Core applications inside the container.
+This is different to compiling an ASP.NET Core application and then adding the compiled output to an image, which is what you would do when using the [microsoft/aspnetcore](https://hub.docker.com/r/microsoft/aspnetcore/) image.
 These Dockerfiles use the [microsoft/dotnet](https://hub.docker.com/r/microsoft/dotnet/) image as its base.

 [![Downloads from Docker Hub](https://img.shields.io/docker/pulls/microsoft/aspnetcore-build.svg)](https://hub.docker.com/r/microsoft/aspnetcore-build)
 [![Stars on Docker Hub](https://img.shields.io/docker/stars/microsoft/aspnetcore-build.svg)](https://hub.docker.com/r/microsoft/aspnetcore-build)